richardsheridan/trio-parallel/README.rst

 Can I let my workers outlive the main Trio process?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The worker processes are started with the ``daemon`` flag for lifetime management, so this use case is not supported.
+No. Trio's structured concurrency strictly bounds job runs to within a given ``trio.run`` call, while cached idle workers are shutdown and killed if necessary by our ``atexit`` handler, so this use case is not supported.

 How should I map a function over a collection of arguments?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^